Kazmimasooma/Group-1-Disney/README.md

 3. IMDB Average Rating
 4. IMDB Total Votes (which shows how many people have rated the movie)

+Firstly, the dataset we have is imbalance and noisy.
+Therefore during data preprocessing stage, the outliers were binned for better performance.
+* Genres was reduced from 29 to 22
+* MPAA Rating was reduced from 14 to 8

 ## Team Communication and Project Methodology

 - Team Slack Channel